najoungkim/najoungkim.github.io/index.md

 title: Home
 ---

 I'm an Assistant Professor at the <a href="https://ling.bu.edu/">Department of Linguistics</a> and an Affiliated Faculty at the <a href="https://www.bu.edu/cs/">Department of Computer Science</a> at Boston University.
-I am also a Visiting Faculty Researcher at Google.
-Previously, I was a Faculty Fellow at the <a href="https://cds.nyu.edu/">Center for Data Science</a> at New York University.
-Even before that, I was a PhD student in the <a href="https://cogsci.jhu.edu/">Department of Cognitive Science</a> at Johns Hopkins University, advised by Dr. <a href="https://www.microsoft.com/en-us/research/people/psmo/">Paul Smolensky</a> and Dr. <a href="http://sites.krieger.jhu.edu/rawlins/">Kyle Rawlins</a>.
+I was a Visiting Faculty Researcher at Google DeepMind until very recently.
+Before that, I was a Faculty Fellow at the <a href="https://cds.nyu.edu/">Center for Data Science</a> at New York University and a PhD student in the <a href="https://cogsci.jhu.edu/">Department of Cognitive Science</a> at Johns Hopkins University, advised by Dr. <a href="https://www.microsoft.com/en-us/research/people/psmo/">Paul Smolensky</a> and Dr. <a href="http://sites.krieger.jhu.edu/rawlins/">Kyle Rawlins</a>.
 My interests, broadly, are meaning and generalization in human and machine learners.
 I use computational and experimental linguistic methodologies to explore these areas.
 Please refer to the <a href="/publications">Publications</a> section to find out more.

 I have a new "<a href="/students">For students</a>" section for current and prospective students!

 * * *
 ### Updates
+* Jan 2025: <a href="https://openreview.net/forum?id=9cQB1Hwrtw">Transformers Struggle to Learn to Search Without In-context Exploration</a> accepted to ICLR.
 * Nov 2024: We got a best paper award at Genbench!
 For <a href="https://arxiv.org/abs/2410.17482">Is artificial intelligence still intelligence?
 LLMs generalize to novel adjective-noun pairs, but don't mimic the full human distribution</a> (with Hayley Ross and Kate Davidson).
 * Nov 2024: I gave a keynote talk at Genbench @ EMNLP!
 * Nov 2024: Gave an invited talk at <a href="https://people.cs.umass.edu/~miyyer/nlpseminar/index.html">UMass Amherst NLP</a> on entity tracking.